Wondering what to wear to the Bahamas? We’ve got some must have essentials for you to add to your packing list!

 LIKED THIS POST?
 PIN THIS PIC TO SAVE IT!

 Author Bio: Rachel Campbell is a professional travel writer who has been slowly exploring the globe since 2013.
 Though her heart belongs to Florida and the Caribbean, she can still be found making snow angels in the cold white north from time to time.
-For more, follow The Florida Living Magazine and her adventures on Instagram.
+For more, follow The Florida Living Magazine along with her adventures on Facebook.